 From 25 March to 19 April the company will suspend its regular BerlKönig ride-share service and focus exclusively on the new scheme, which will operate between 9pm and 5.30am.

-Rides will be limited to three passengers per vehicle to allow for proper social distancing, and workers will need to provide their healthcare ID to avail of the service.
+Rides will be limited to three passengers per vehicle to allow for proper social distancing, and workers will need to provide their healthcare ID to use the service.

 “Getting critical staff to work reliably and safely has never been more important,” said Chris Snyder, Chief Executive, Viavan.
 “Digitally-enabled transport services like this can play a key role in allowing public transport to adapt to demand amidst rapidly changing situations.”